 Three to Two Weeks Before Event- Catering, Planning meetings

-- Attend pre-event meeting with Student Activities. *Make sure those in attendance are actively participating in the planning process.
+- Attend pre-event meeting. *Make sure those in attendance are actively participating in the planning process.

 - Take care of payment for security officers, when needed.
 They are to paid be AT LEAST 2 weeks before event in CASH so plan appropriately.
 If not paid on time, the ENTIRE event is cancelled.

-- Consult with Eagle Dining or meet further with Student Activities about outside donations for food vendors , if needed.
+- Consult with Eagle Dining or meet further with Leadership and Student Involvement about outside donations for food vendors , if needed.

 - Once UPD is paid, being advertising to all group members and the rest of the campus community you wish to participate in your event.
 Use our “Ideas for Advertising” tab on the website for ideas and quick links.

 - Coordinate any hospitality needed for performers or speakers, if needed